FREQUENTLY ASKED QUESTIONS

 When does your next book come out?

-The second book in my Solar Warden series, “Solar Warden Two – Requiem,” will be released in the fall of 2020 (I hope).
+As of September 16, 2022, Book Three in the Solar Warden series has just been released., “Solar Warden Book Four – Skinwalker,” will be released in the spring of 2023 (I hope).
 I’ll note its progress as it goes through the publishing process.

 Where did the ideas for all of the advanced technology used in your novel come from?